nrfconnect/sdk-nrf/doc/nrf/libraries/networking/multicell_location.rst

 The next required step is to configure the authentication method.
-By default, API key is used for nRF Cloud, HERE and Skyhook.
+By default, API key is used for HERE and Skyhook.
+A JSON Web Token (JWT) signed by the device's private key is used for nRF Cloud.
-Depending on the selected service, one of the two options below must be configured:
+Depending on the selected service, one of the three options below must be configured:

-*  :kconfig:`CONFIG_MULTICELL_LOCATION_NRF_CLOUD_API_KEY`
 *  :kconfig:`CONFIG_MULTICELL_LOCATION_HERE_API_KEY`
 *  :kconfig:`CONFIG_MULTICELL_LOCATION_SKYHOOK_API_KEY`
+*  :kconfig:`CONFIG_MULTICELL_LOCATION_NRF_CLOUD_JWT_SEC_TAG`

 Following are the options that can usually have default values: